 Who founded Physical Intelligence?

-Physical Intelligence was co-founded in 2024 by Karol Hausman (CEO), Sergey Levine (Chief Scientist, UC Berkeley professor), Chelsea Finn (Research Lead, Stanford professor), Brian Ichter (former Google Research), and Adnan Esmail.
+Physical Intelligence was co-founded in 2024 by Karol Hausman (CEO), Lachy Groom (President), Sergey Levine (Chief Scientist, UC Berkeley professor), Chelsea Finn (Research Lead, Stanford professor), Brian Ichter (former Google Research), Quan Vuong, and Adnan Esmail.

 Who are the biggest investors in Physical Intelligence?

-The most prominent institutional investors are CapitalG (Alphabet's growth fund, led the Series B), Spark Capital (early backer across multiple rounds), OpenAI (Series A and B), NVIDIA, Sequoia Capital, Lux Capital, T. Rowe Price, Redpoint Ventures, and Bond.
-Jeff Bezos participated as an individual investor in the initial round.
+The most prominent institutional investors are CapitalG (Alphabet's growth fund, led the Series B), Thrive Capital (seed lead and multi-round backer), OpenAI (seed, Series A, and B), NVIDIA, Sequoia Capital, Lux Capital, T. Rowe Price, Redpoint Ventures, and Bond.
+Jeff Bezos led the $400 million Series A as an individual investor.

 How much has Physical Intelligence raised?

-Physical Intelligence has raised approximately $1.07 billion across three known rounds, including a $600 million Series B in November 2025.
-The company is reportedly in talks to raise an additional $1 billion at an $11 billion valuation as of March 2026.
+Physical Intelligence has raised approximately $1.07 billion across three known rounds, including a $600 million Series B in November 2025 at a $5.6 billion valuation.
+The company was reportedly in talks to raise an additional $1 billion at an $11 billion valuation in March 2026, a round not yet confirmed closed as of July 2026.